GuardianWorld/MixxsAPI/README.md

 ItemAPI      - 30-50% complete (Check bellow:)

-RecipeAPI    - 80% Complete (Works very well for crafting table recipes, lacks furnace recipes and probably has some minor bugs)
+RecipeAPI    - 100% Complete (All basic functionality is here.)

 LootTableAPI - N/A